(Callirhoe involucrata ‘Purple’)

 (Dalea purpurea ‘Purple Prairie’)

-Purple Prairie Clover is a native perennial flower that can be found growing in prairies throughout the United States.
-Growing to the height of 1-3' tall, this beautiful plant features tiny purple flowers that grow densely on a cone-like head.
-This cultivar is a gardening powerhouse due to its nitrogen-fixing ability, it attracts bees and butterflies, it provides forage to birds and livestock, it is both edible and medicinal, it tolerates drought, as well as being gorgeous as a cut flower!
+Purple Prairie Clover is a native perennial flower that grows in prairies throughout the United States.
+At maturity, this plant reaches a height of 1-3' and features tiny purple flowers that grow densely on a cone-like head.
+This plant fixes nitrogen, attracts bees and butterflies, provides forage to birds and livestock, is edible and medicinal, tolerates drought, and is used as a cut flower!

 (Echinacea purpurea ‘Purple’)